 When is the best time to visit Australia

-During spring (September to November) or fall season (March to May) is the best time to travel to Australia.
+Spring (September to November) or fall season (March to May) is the best time to travel to Australia.
 Within these months, it’s neither too hot nor too cold in the country, making it more comfortable to travel around.
 It’s also outside the peak season, so the prices are relatively good.

 The busiest season in Australia is in summer (December to February) when school is on break, it’s summer, and many Australians living abroad tend to visit home.
 During this time of the year, the cost of travelling around Australia is much higher due to demand.

 The rainy season in Australia is from November to April, making December and March the wettest months.
-Regardless, it’s still warm and can be humid during this time, and still a popular time of the year to visit.
+Regardless, it’s still warm and can be humid during this time, and it’s still a popular time of the year to visit.

 Getting around